Music Maitri is the process of making friends with oneself through music.

 a guideline for anyone who can enrich a child's life with the gift of music.

-ZHS integrated 16 year curriculum.
+throughout childhood.
 It is our experience that every child

 deserves the opportunity to sing and to dance and to learn the basics of the